schollz/httpfileserver/README.md

 ## Benchmarks

 Using the `example` I tested both the stdlib and this version for serving a file.
+This version is about 22% faster (since it is reading from memory) and automatically uses `gzip` when capable.

 Using the Go stdlib (`http.Handle("/", http.FileServer(http.Dir(".")))`):